New Quebec law would limit child labour | CBC News

 The goal is to restrict children's presence in high-risk workplaces like sawmills and factories.

+"Teenagers shouldn't be working in environments that are dangerous to them and that has to be really taken into account [by] employers," said Caroline Senneville, president of the CSN union that participated in the negotiations.

-It also recommended that those between the ages of 14 and 16 be limited to a 17-hour workweek, including weekends, during the school year.
+It was also recommended that those between the ages of 14 and 16 be limited to a 17-hour workweek, including weekends, during the school year.
+Only 10 hours of work can take place between Monday and Friday.
 This would not apply during summer vacation and spring break.

 Boulet said the committee looked at legislation in other provinces and international conventions to crunch the numbers.